What if a corporation owned part of your body? In 2010, one woman challenged a US biotech company's right to own her own genes.

 Listen to the podcast below, or subscribe on iTunes.

-Rebecca Gilsenan is a Principal Lawyer in Maurice Blackburn's class actions department in Sydney.
-She has extensive experience in running complex and novel litigation, including class actions in the areas of price fixing, failed investment schemes, product liability and securities.
-Best Lawyers has listed ...
+Rebecca is one of Australia’s leading plaintiff class actions lawyers.
+She has extensive experience in running complex and high profile litigation, including numerous class actions in the areas of price fixing, securities, failed investment schemes, product liability and mass torts.
+She has also run a ...